Withington history

 The Old Moat plaque

-One of the features of the Old Moat estate is a recently restored plaque on the wall between two of the houses in Eddisbury Avenue.
-It marks the site of the old moat around the home of one of the ancient landowners from which the estate is named.
+One of the features of Old Moat is the recently restored plaque on the wall between two of the houses in Eddisbury Avenue.
+It marks the site of the old moat around Withington Old Hall.
 Notice the engraved map at the bottom of the plaque showing the location of the old moated house relative to Eddisbury Avenue.
 (Click on the image below to expand it.)

 Old Moat Primary School: Old and the new (2012)